 - All dogs and cats must be microchipped to be registered.

-- There is annual fee for registering your pet.
+- There is an annual fee for registering your pet.

 - All registered pets must wear the lifetime tag on their collar.

 If your dog or cat is over the age of 3 months, it must be registered with Council.
 It's important to note that this is the law and you may be fined if your pet is not registered.

 Once your pet is registered, you need to renew your pet registration before 10 April each year.
 Registration is not transferable between animals.